cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-2.md

 [Link to full code.](https://github.com/cyclic-software/tutorial-bikes-api/blob/main/router.js)

-Let's proceed now by using this search term to look-up some data.
+Let's proceed now by using this search term to look up some data.
 The function that we're looking for is `parallel_scan`, taking the expression `contains(title, <TERM>)`.
-However, we must split this expression into its three parts:
+However, we must split this expression into three parts:

 1. **The expression itself:** `contains()`
 2. **The attribute name:** `title`